Colin Raffel Headshot

 Martin Maas, David G. Andersen, Michael Isard, Mohammad Mahdi Javanmard, Kathryn S. McKinley, and Colin Raffel

-Communications of the Association for Computing Machinery (CACM), 2024 (to appear).
+Communications of the Association for Computing Machinery (CACM), 2024.

 CACM Research Highlight